Number of answers:

 Welcome to the biggest country in the world: the Internet. 🌍

 Canòdrom approached us looking for a way to present the Internet’s main problems in a way that was accessible for the general public.
 The intention was that visitors would better understand the need for the education and practical tools that Canòdrom offer.
-We wanted visitors to start thinking of themselves as citizens of this country, thus opening a conversation about our rights and responsibility to reimagine it.
+We wanted visitors to start thinking of themselves as citizens of this country, thus opening a conversation about our rights and responsibilities to reimagine it.

 If the Internet were a nation it would be the world’s most populous by far, with over 4.6 billion citizens.
 It would be governed by an oligarchy of big tech that nobody voted for, selling citizen data as its main resource, and having the highest energy consumption after China and the US.

 Ultimately, it led us to recognise that many of us are much more active as citizens of the internet than the nation states that our passports belong to.
 We are excited to see how this familiar physical reimagining of digital spaces can help us to make them more comprehensible, and therefore able to be reevaluated and developed in the future.